Skip to content

 Package name

 • Lady tasting tea is a famous experiment which was devised by Ronald Fisher.
-In this experiment, Fisher developed the null hypothesis significance testing framework to analyze a lady's claim that she could discern whether the tea or the milk was added first to a cup.
+In this experiment, Fisher developed the null hypothesis significance testing framework to analyze a lady's claim that she could discern whether the tea or the milk was added first to the cup.

 • "tea-tasting" phonetically resembles "t-testing" or Student's t-test, a statistical test developed by William Gosset.